 Most folks are really good about making sure they have the proper amount of insurance for their home and automobiles.
 But when it comes to ensuring the survival of their family in rough economic times, well … not so much.

-If history is any guide, the good news is that economic collapse won’t result in a complete breakdown of society.
-Argentina suffered through the collapse of its own economy just over a decade ago and life goes on — but it remains less than idyllic there.
+If history is any guide, the good news is that it won’t result in a complete breakdown of society.
+Argentina has suffered through multiple collapses of its own economy through the years and life goes on — but it remains less than idyllic there.

 How long will it take for things to get back to a relative state of normalcy?
 That’s anybody’s guess, but I’ve been preparing under the following assumptions:

-- A collapse of the US dollar will not — repeat, WILL NOT — result in an end-of-the-world-as-we-know-it scenario.
+- A collapse of the US dollar will not — repeat, WILL NOT — result in a Mad Max end-of-the-world scenario

-With that in mind, here’s how you should consider preparing — in order of descending importance — to help you get through an economic collapse:
+With that in mind, here’s how you should consider preparing for a collapse — in order of descending importance:

 Food.
-In the opening days and weeks of the crisis, the last place you or your family will want to be is anywhere near a supermarket, fighting clueless hooligans and hoards of looters and panicked people who were caught, as the saying goes, with their pantry down.
-Some of the cheapest food available (on a cost per calorie basis) is white rice.
+In the opening days and weeks of the crisis, the last place you’ll want to be is anywhere near a supermarket, fighting clueless hooligans or hoards of looters and panicked people.
+Some of the cheapest food available on a cost per calorie basis is white rice.
 And while canned food is preferable to dry, dehydrated, and freeze-dried vittles because it’s ready to eat and doesn’t require other valuable resources to prepare such as heat and water, it’s also much more expensive.
 That being said, while there may be occasional utility disruptions due to a lack of spare parts, I don’t expect catastrophic failures.
 You should have at least a six-month supply of food on hand.
-Remember: Even if the food shortages fail to manifest themselves or are quickly extinguished, the food you stored will come in handy if you find yourself unemployed and unable to afford, say, $30 for a loaf of bread.
+Remember: Even if the food shortages fail to manifest themselves or are quickly extinguished, the food you store will come in handy if you find yourself unemployed and unable to afford, say, $30 for a loaf of bread.

 Warmth.
 Although I live in a warm weather climate, I realize many people don’t.
 If you live in an area with extremely cold winters, make sure you have a sufficient supply of wood or heating oil on hand.

 Medications.
-If you have a lot of prescription medications to take, make sure you have enough to get you through until the supply chains are restored.
+If you need prescription medications, make sure you have enough to get you through until the supply chains are restored.
 Make sure you always have an extra bottle or two of aspirin, cold medicine and vitamins.
 You should also have a decent first-aid kit and, if at all possible, a supply of antibiotics on hand.

 Sanitary supplies.
 One of the most important things we take for granted, aside from food and water, is sanitation.
 Make sure you have a six-month supply of multiple soaps on hand including: bar soap, laundry detergent, and dish washing liquid.
 You’ll also want to make sure you have adequate stores of toilet paper, baby wipes, paper towels, trash bags, and feminine hygiene products.

 Employment.
 The best protection against hyperinflation is your own earning power.
-As hyperinflation takes its toll on the dollar and economic collapse approaches, those on fixed incomes like senior citizens and other retirees will be adversely affected because their buying power will decline sharply as their dollar-denominated savings and retirement accounts rapidly lose value.
-Although unemployment tends to rise substantially during periods of high inflation and economic collapse, those who manage to stay employed should be able to minimize the loss of their purchasing power because employers will be pressured to increase wages in order to allow their workers to keep up with rising consumer prices.
+Unfortunately, those on fixed incomes like senior citizens and other retirees will be especially vulnerable to rising prices because buying power declines sharply as dollar-denominated savings and retirement accounts rapidly lose value.
+Thankfully, most people who manage to remain employed will be able to minimize the loss of their purchasing power because employers will be pressured to increase wages in order to allow their workers to keep up with rising consumer prices.
 So keep your skills polished and stay employable.

 Barter items.
 When a national currency fails and the normal supply chains breakdown, the local economy carries on and products become available via the black market.
 The only difference is that instead of using dollars, people will begin trading with others for needed goods and services.
-Because of its silver content, US currency minted prior to 1965 will be useful for trading; so-called “junk silver” can be purchased from precious metal dealers like APMEX.
-Other proven options for bartering during times of economic distress include: whiskey and other alcohol, coffee, cigarettes, chocolate, salt, batteries, ammunition, and butane lighters.
+Proven options for bartering during times of economic distress include: whiskey and other alcohol, coffee, cigarettes, chocolate, salt, batteries, ammunition, and butane lighters.

 Defense.
 Even now, when seconds count, the cops are only minutes away.
 And you can bet that if the economy collapses your local police will be hours away.
 That’s because they’re going to be overwhelmed trying to keep some semblance of order — especially if you live in a large metropolitan area.
-After Argentina’s economy collapsed at the turn of the century, crime skyrocketed.
-In fact, rapes increased by 165%, car thefts climbed 248%, robberies climbed 4159%, aggravated assaults rose 5597%, and burglaries increased by an incredible 512,100% (!).
-That is serious stuff, folks.
+After Argentina’s economy collapsed at the turn of the century, the crime rate nearly tripled.
 So, more than ever, protecting your home, family, and yourself is going to be your responsibility.
 Learn how to use and safely handle a firearm.
 Then invest in at least one handgun and at least 500 rounds of ammunition, preferably more.
-My entire family, including my 13-year-old daughter, has taken multiple handgun classes and I consider those courses to be among the best investments I’ve ever made.
+My entire family has taken multiple handgun classes and I consider those courses to be among the best investments I’ve ever made; my daughter learned to safely handle a handgun before she was 16.
 If you aren’t comfortable with purchasing firearms, then make sure you have alternative defense options on hand such as pepper spray because the odds are good that you’re going to need it.

 Wealth preservation.
-One of the most devastating effects of hyperinflation is the annihilation of wealth built up over long periods of time in saving and investment accounts; nest eggs that are carefully built up over 30 or 40 years can be made practically worthless in short order, and there’s no practical way to recover from such a devastating loss.
-Unlike fiat currencies, precious metals never lose their purchasing power — that’s right, never — which is why experts recommend you should have somewhere between 10% and 30% of your net worth (excluding your home equity) in physical gold and silver as a hedge against economic uncertainty.
+One of the most devastating effects of hyperinflation is the rapid annihilation of wealth; nest eggs that are carefully built up over 30 or 40 years become practically worthless overnight, leaving no practical way to recover from such a devastating loss.
+Unlike fiat currencies, precious metals maintain their purchasing power — which is why many experts recommend keeping somewhere between 10% and 30% of your net worth (excluding your home equity) in physical gold and silver as a hedge against economic uncertainty.
+As a side note, when you run out of items to barter, US currency minted prior to 1965 will be useful for trading because of its silver content; a good rule of thumb is a silver dime is always worth a loaf of bread and a silver quarter will always buy a gallon of gasoline.

 So there you have it.